Actual Year Built: The Actual Year Built refers to the year that a building on the property was originally constructed.

 Sales Data: The elements of information needed from each property for some purpose, such as appraising properties by the direct sales comparison approach.
 Sales data for a property may include the date of the transaction, the Official Records Book and Page number (which is held in the Clerk of the Circuit Court’s Office), the recorded document stamp price, whether the sale is listed as qualified or unqualified, and whether the parcel is vacant or improved.

 Sale Date: The Sale Date is the date of the recorded sale.
-Secondary Exterior: The Secondary Exterior refers to the additional or decorative exterior wall type for the building on the property.

 Sales Query: The Sales Query list is a list of all qualified residential sales in the same appraisal neighborhood as the subject property.